 Property investment in condos that were once apartments is not advised.
 They may have certain unrecognized problems, despite the fact that they are often the most affordable housing alternatives in many rural locations and may have a wonderful urban location.
 The majority of these converted flats are older buildings with cosmetic improvements (new floors, appliances, landscaping, and paint).

 Townhomes – Townhomes are a cross between a single-family house and an airspace-only condo.
 Townhomes share a roof and walls with condominiums.
 Since no one lives above you, townhomes are two-story residences with small yards that provide more privacy than condominiums.

 To understand what you legally possess, you must study the governing documents prior to purchasing.

-As planned unit complexes, townhomes are organized (PUDs).
+As planned unit complexes, and townhomes are organized (PUDs).
 Each owner enjoys fee simple ownership of the individual lot that includes his or her home plus, often, a small parcel of adjacent property for a patio or balcony.
-The common area, which is a component of a larger property, is owned in proportionally by each owner.
+The common area, which is a component of a larger property, is owned proportionally by each owner.